walkingtree/sample-projects/documents/GoogleSingInPackage.md

     }
     ```

-8.call this method in google sign in button which you made in project with
+8. Call this method in google sign in button which you made in project with

     ```
     future<void> googleSignIn() async {